Boston Beer (SAM) Q2 2017 Results - Earnings Call Transcript

 Operator

 Thank you.
-Ladies and gentlemen, that does conclude today's conference.
+Ladies and gentlemen that does conclude today's conference.
 Thank you very much for your participation.
 You may now disconnect.
 Have a wonderful day.

 Copyright policy: All transcripts on this site are the copyright of Seeking Alpha.
 However, we view them as an important resource for bloggers and journalists, and are excited to contribute to the democratization of financial information on the Internet.
 (Until now investors have had to pay thousands of dollars in subscription fees for transcripts.)
 So our reproduction policy is as follows: You may quote up to 400 words of any transcript on the condition that you attribute the transcript to Seeking Alpha and either link to the original transcript or to www.SeekingAlpha.com.
 All other use is prohibited.